Cirkit Designer Logo

 1. Powering the Board:

-• Connect a power source to the VIN pin (5.5V–36V) or via the USB port.
-The onboard regulator will provide a stable 5V to the microcontroller.
+• Connect a power source to the VIN pin (5.5V to 36V) or via the USB port.
+The onboard regulator will provide a stable 5V output.

 • Ensure the input voltage does not exceed the specified range to avoid damaging the board.

-• The A-Star 32U4 Mini SV can be programmed using the Arduino IDE.
-Select "Arduino Leonardo" as the board type since it uses the same ATmega32U4 microcontroller.
+• The A-Star 32U4 Mini SV is compatible with the Arduino IDE.
+Select "Arduino Leonardo" as the board type in the IDE, as both use the ATmega32U4 microcontroller.

-• Connect the board to your computer via a USB cable.
-The USB interface also provides serial communication.
+• Connect the board to your computer via USB and upload your code.

 Important Considerations and Best Practices